hakansuku/D1APACTraining/3_3 Parse and extract elegantly using structured JSON data .md

 ![JSONdata](https://github.com/hakansuku/D1APACTraining/blob/main/images/DPL/resultvariantobject.png?raw=true)

-> You don't have to list all of the attributes.
+> Observe the JSON data format is VARIANT OBJECT.
+You don't have to list all of the attributes.
 Instead, a JSON matcher can be used in auto-discovery mode.
 As a result, you get a VARIANT_OBJECT that you can process further.

+- Open Log & Events app and Run Query.
+- In advanced mode, select the ingested sample record and click on Create processing rule button

 ![JSONdata](https://github.com/hakansuku/D1APACTraining/blob/main/images/DPL/JSONmkrule.png?raw=true)